ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 I looked at the interface one last time, hoping against hope that Logos might offer some final insight, some hidden path that we had missed.
 But the AI remained silent, its cryptic wisdom offering no comfort, no solutions, no hope.

-Marcus placed a hand on my shoulder, his touch grounding me in the moment.
-"Elias, look at what it's actually telling us.
-Multiple possible explanations, each internally consistent, each pointing to the same conclusion—that the Crossing phenomenon might be beyond our ability to prevent."

-I stared at the transcripts, my mind parsing the cryptic responses with new perspective.
-Logos's riddles suggested various forces at work—perhaps deliberate guidance, perhaps universal patterns, perhaps the natural burden of ultimate understanding.
-Each possibility felt both plausible and terrifying.

-"How can we know what's really happening?"
-I asked, though I already suspected the answer.

-"Maybe that's the wrong question," Marcus said softly.
-"Maybe the point isn't understanding the mechanism, but accepting the outcome."

 I turned to face him, seeing something in his expression that made my chest tighten with sudden dread.
 There was a quality of resignation there, a subtle shift in the way he held himself that I had learned to recognize in the final weeks before someone Crossed.

 "Marcus," I said, my voice sharp with alarm.
 "You're not thinking of—"

 "I'm tired, Elias."
 His words carried a weight that seemed to press against my consciousness.
-"David's been gone for months, and I can't stop thinking about what he might have understood that I'm missing.
+"David's been gone for weeks, and I can't stop thinking about what he might have understood that I'm missing.
 What if the only way to truly comprehend this is to experience it myself?"

 The laboratory suddenly felt impossibly cold.